-Black EPDM is highly resistant to UV radiation has a high tensile and tear strength.
+Black EPDM is highly resistant to UV radiation and has a high tensile and tear strength.

 EPDM roofing has advanced to now offer EPDM membranes in white.
 Arguably, these variations from the original carbon black formulation do not perform as well as black EPDM due to the absence of carbon black.
 EPDM is available in both reinforced and non-reinforced scrim formats.
-It does not perform well when exposed to oils and fats that may exhaust onto the system.
-These compounds leads to EPDM’s breakdown.
+It does not perform well when exposed to oils and fats that may exhaust onto the system as these compounds lead to EPDM’s breakdown.
 This roof can be applied as a fully adhered, mechanically fastened, or loose-laid and ballasted system.

 To see a database of our completed EPDM roofing projects refer to our Project Gallery.

 Can-Sky Roofing and Sheet Metal is a certified applicator of the following manufacturers’ EDPM Roofing systems: